 Minimalist styles use neutral hues, and so does Scandinavian decor.
 White walls are standard because they give the room a clear, open appearance.
 If a new coat of alabaster paint is too stark for your liking, a white TV wall unit brings the ideal amount of brightness into your family room.

 Other neutrals like gray, tan and black are popular choices, too.
-Make a living room feel homier with the comfortable earth-toned upholstery of a sleek stone gray armchair.
+Make a living room feel homier with the comfortable earth-toned upholstery of a sleek stone gray chair.
 Similarly, the subtle warmth of a taupe bedspread adds an inviting allure to a Scandinavian-styled bedroom.

 One Bold Accent